rpmartin/Rinstall/README.md

     `tinytex::install_tinytex()` then hit enter.

 * If no error messages, you are ready for testing.
-If you were not able to get the above packages installed you will need to take the easy path: Rstudio cloud (instructions above.)
+If you were not able to get the above packages installed you will need to take the easy way: Rstudio cloud (instructions above.)

 # Testing instructions: